argotorg/solidity-website/src/events/summit.md

 #### Solidity Enthusiasts

-Seasoned Solidity users can share their finest Solidity hacks, takes, and tips!
+Seasoned Solidity users can share their finest Solidity hacks, takes and tips!

 ## What will we talk about?